Simulation-based inference with deep ensembles: Evaluating calibration uncertainty and detecting model misspecification: KL divergence applied to ensemble training

 If we then look at the middle panel of Fig.~\ref{fig:KL_GM_all}, we see a more detailed picture of the asymptotic values reached in the KL matrices for each experiment.
 These demonstrate empirically a number of key ideas pointed out in Section~\ref{sec:theory}.
-In particular, we note that for small training dataset sizes, we observe the predicted scaling of the KL divergences with $1/n_\mathrm{Train}$.
-We also observe a second regime, however, where the KL divergences cease to decrease and instead saturate.
-This indicates that there is a \emph{fundamental} systematic variation in the training process itself (which is, of course, expected when using techniques like stochastic gradient descent or similar optimisation schemes).
-This saturation value can be used in a number of ways.
-First, it can be utilised in a comparison between different training strategies (e.g., learning rate scheduling, hyperparameter choices, etc.) where lower asymptotic values indicate more stable performance.
-Second, it can be used (as pointed out above) as a method to estimate the \emph{systematic} error in the posterior reconstruction, which is directly associated with the dynamics of training neural networks.
+This panel also demonstrates how the KL matrix can be used to diagnose the source of disagreement.
+We observe two distinct regimes: (i) a data-limited regime at small $n_\mathrm{Train}$, where the KL divergence decreases as $1/n_\mathrm{Train}$ (in line with Eq.~\eqref{eq:KL_expectation}), indicating that disagreement is driven by insufficient training data; and (ii) an optimisation-limited regime at large $n_\mathrm{Train}$, where the KL divergence plateaus.
+This floor reflects intrinsic variance from the training dynamics (e.g., random initialisation, stochastic gradient descent, architectural instabilities), showing that simply adding more data will not improve consistency.
+This saturation value can be used to compare different training strategies (e.g. learning rate scheduling, hyperparameter choices, etc.), with lower values indicating more stable performance, and to estimate the systematic error associated with the training dynamics itself.
 We emphasise that this information cannot be obtained when training only a single network, but must be bootstrapped via a trained ensemble.

 The rightmost panel of Fig.~\ref{fig:KL_GM_all} illustrates the long-term values of the validation loss for the different training datasets.
 The main takeaway here is simply that whilst the loss function shows similar convergence as the dataset size increases, the behaviour is subtly different from the KL matrices.
 This justifies our statement that the diagnostic tests we suggest here provide \emph{complementary} information to the loss function itself.